-In the last academic year (2014-15), students with academic difficulties were divided into three tiers based on level of deficiency.
+In the last academic year (2015-16), students with academic difficulties were divided into three tiers based on level of deficiency.
 Tier I included children with slight difficulty who were supported by the classroom teachers in class.
 Tier II included children with significant difficulty who were supported by interventionists with push in and pull out support.
 Tier III included children with severe difficulty who were supported by special educators with pull out support.
-Approximately 25% of the students in the school receive special intervention in some form.
+Approximately 35% of the students in the school receive special intervention in some form.
 The performance of the students is reviewed every month and the students availing the services may change depending on the need.
-There are 14 students who are in the pull out program.
-Based on progress we have seen, CH India will be continuing the RTI program in a modified format to include other subjects in 2015-16.
+There were 12 students who were in the pull out program.
+Based on progress we have seen, CH India will be continuing the RTI program in a modified format to implement inclusive education in 2016-17.